 Once the goods arrive in the specified country, the importer files for the bill of entry, the bill of entry is the first procedure once the goods arrive in the specified country.
 In India, due to the new change in the customs rule, the goods are filed before the shipment arrives.
 If the goods are filed after the vessel arrives, a fine/penalty is levied on the shipment.

 Import custom clearance:

 Here the goods are once again verified, checking for the value, HS code, weight and duty to ensure everything is in place.
 If the goods get a red flag in any circumstances, then the goods are examined and scanned once again.
-On the other hand, if everything is ok, the goods get endorsed with the bill of entry.
-The importer cannot take the goods after making the necessary bill payment with a Pass out the order.
+On the other hand, if everything is okay, the goods get endorsed with the bill of entry.
+The importer cannot take the goods after making the necessary bill payment with a Pass out of the order.